 Join us on campus for some skating fun!
 Class sizes are limited due to social distancing recommendations and new ice arena safety guidelines.
 Explore the skating options below and visit our registration site to book your place on the ice today!

-For questions about the skating program, or for assistance in registering for a class, please contact the Auxiliary Services office via email or call 414.540.3306.
+For questions about the skating program, or for assistance in registering for a class, please contact Brandon Bayer, ice arena director, via email or call 414.540.3522.

 Advanced Figure Skating